 - Donor Advised Fund recommendations must be made by Monday, Dec.
-16 for grant checks to be mailed out by the end of the year.
+10 for grant checks to be mailed out by the end of the year.
 The flexibility of a Donor Advised Fund (DAF) allows you to give at any time because you have already received your tax deduction for donating to the Community Foundation of Collier County.
 Please consider making grants sooner rather than later to avoid the end of year rush if you are planning to do additional giving this year from your DAF.
-The Foundation and the nonprofits tend to have a skeleton staff during the holidays, so making your grants earlier is very appreciated.

 IRA Charitable Rollovers

-- Using their distribution to establish an IRA Rollover Fund in their name at the CFCC enables them to make grants to the nonprofits they care about most.
-To learn more, contact the CFCC at (239) 649-5000.
+- Using your QCD to establish an IRA Rollover Fund in your name with the Community Foundation enables you to make annual grants to the nonprofits you care about most.
+To learn more, contact Julie Van Tongeren at 239.307.4521.

 Contact us if you have any questions about specific types of gifts or timing.

 Julie Van Tongeren, VP Development